If we had to pinpoint one particular “flaw” about the keto diet, it’s that it can be tough for people to meet their micronutrient needs.

 - Lethargy and malaise

 Since the keto diet tends to have only small amounts of dairy, calcium deficiency can be quite common.
-However, there are several very-low-carb dairy foods that are rich in calcium, particularly aged cheeses.
+However, several very-low-carb dairy foods are rich in calcium, particularly aged cheeses.

 Various fish are also packed with calcium…

 Calcium is another essential mineral and electrolyte involved in many biological processes.
 The most notable role of calcium in the human body is in maintaining bone tissue.

 As we age, calcium levels in bone tissue tend to decline; if this becomes a chronic issue, bone mineral density drops and osteoporosis can manifest.
 As such, consuming plenty of calcium from low-carb food sources is key for those on the keto diet.

 Calcium is also necessary for healthy vitamin D status and supporting the absorption of magnesium.

 The tricky aspect of detecting calcium deficiency (hypocalcemia) on keto is that the symptoms don’t present themselves in the short-term.
 Your body maintains a balance of calcium by taking it from bone tissue whenever necessary.